 Apart from Karl Marx’s writings on Ireland, this pamphlet is the first known analysis of the Irish situation written from a Marxist viewpoint.

 This pamphlet was originally published by the Socialist Party of Ireland (SPI).
-The exact date is not known but probably 1910.
+First published in New York in 1919.
 When he returned from America James Connolly became the National Organiser for the SPI.

 ‘We talk of the working class coming into the leadership of the Republican movement without realising that the way to do that is just to do it.’

 ‘.. as the squeezing out of the Labour leadership from the vanguard of the Independence movement was of such importance in ensuring its defeat, so it would appear that, if there is to be any future for the Irish people as a free people, it must depend upon a return by organised Labour to the politics of Connolly.’

 The Anglo-Irish Treaty of 1922 was hailed at that time as a stepping stone to a Republic.
 It, in fact, became as time went on, a surer means for Britain to retain her hold on Ireland.

 Republicanism Part 2 charts the sellout from 1922 to 1966.

 The speech given in Green Street Courthouse on September 19, 1803, after he had been sentenced to death.

 The struggle of the unemployed workers in Belfast, Northern Ireland, including the heroic struggle against the armed police on October 11, contains many lessons on proper methods of work among the unemployed.